These trees swaying

 I know nothing of your suffering,

-that yours leaves scars & so does mine.
+that yours leaves scars & so do mine.

 I’ve nothing left to write about, except